 What are the key techniques for using a massage gun effectively on different muscle groups?

 To use a massage gun effectively, adjust the speed and attachment based on the muscle group.
-For larger muscles like quads and glutes, use a wider attachment at a higher speed for deep tissue relief.
-For smaller muscles, like forearms or calves, opt for a narrower attachment and lower speed.
+For larger muscles like the quads and glutes, use a wider attachment at a higher speed for deep-tissue relief.
+For smaller muscles, such as the forearms or calves, use a narrower attachment and a lower speed.

 Always start with light pressure, gradually increasing intensity based on comfort.
 Target each muscle group for 30-60 seconds, moving slowly to cover the area thoroughly.
 Avoid bony areas and sore spots; instead, focus on tight or tense muscles to promote recovery and relaxation.